varnerlab/CHEME-1800-Computing-Book/unit-2-data/trees.md

 # Data Structures

 ## Introduction
+In this set of lectures, we'll introduce Data Structures and methods to access the data stored in data structures.
 Data structures are ways of organizing and storing data in a computer so that it can be accessed and modified efficiently.
 Different data structures are suited to various applications; some are highly specialized for specific tasks.
-Some common examples of data structures that we will discuss include:
+Some common examples of data structures that we will discuss include the following:

 ### Linear data structures
 * {ref}`content:references:lda-arrays`: An array is a collection of items stored at contiguous memory locations.
 The items can be of any data type, and each item has a unique index that can be used to access it.